sktime/sktime/docs/source/get_involved/governance.rst

 Tenure also ends automatically when a CC member's tenure as core developer ends, e.g., through resignation or inactivity.

-CC members can be removed from the CC by an 80% majority of CC members.
+CC members can be removed from the CC by an 80% majority of all core developers, i.e., non-participation abstention counts as against.
+This vote requires a 5 working day (excl week-ends) discussion period, followed by vote which is open for 5 working days (excl week-ends)

 Communications
 ^^^^^^^^^^^^^^